pylover/nanohttp/README.rst

       secure: false

-Use the ``nanohttp.settings`` anywhere to access the config values.
+You may use ``nanohttp.settings`` anywhere to access the config values.

 ..  code-block:: python